2024 Game Recaps

 - Amherst started junior QB Mason Morrow, who was just 13-24 for 140 yds

-- The Mammoth offense could only muster 9 first downs on the day, went 1-13 on third down and their rushing game averaged 2.0 per carry, rushing 25-50 yds
+- The Mammoth offense could only muster 9 first downs on the day, went 1-13 on 3rd down and their rushing game averaged just 2.0 yds per carry, rushing 25-50 yds

 - WR Keith Delaney provided a big play in the passing game, catching a 44 yd pass